 Luggage should be restricted to 15kg in a single bag or suitcase, plus a small day pack.

-Every Saturday between May and September from Auckland City:
+Every Wednesday and Saturday between April and September from Auckland City:

 - YHA City (Go to Queen St) 7:30am